edmondsun/red-packet-system/README.md

-# Red Packet System 🧧 (Built with Golang, MySQL, Redis, Kafka)
+# 🧧Red Packet System (Built with Golang, MySQL, Redis, Kafka)

 ## Overview
 This is a high-performance red packet system built with Golang, MySQL, Redis Cluster, and Kafka.
 It demonstrates: